 - It also has the perfect spongy texture for spreading jam, butter, or nut butter because of all of the little nooks and crannies in it!

-Can I use leftover mashed potatoes for homemade potato bread?
+Can I use leftover mashed potatoes for homemade bread potato recipes?

 Yes, if you have leftover mashed potatoes, you can use them for potato bread.
 This recipe calls for 2 potatoes, so the equivalent would be about 1 cup of mashed potatoes.